e00dan/chainlink-nervos/README.md

 # Chainlink Oracles on Nervos Layer 2

 This project is a simple implementation of some of the Chainlink contracts on Nervos.
+This repository is using Ether.js + Hardhat + Typechain + TypeScript.

 Existing aggregators / feeds:
 - CKB / USD